Deploying a Cluster in Galera Manager¶

 AWS Access Keys

 In case you chose ec2 host type, you will also be asked to provide your Access Key information so that Galera Manager may interface with AWS on your behalf.
-This information is secure and not shared with Codership: it’s confined to your installation of Galera Manager.
+This information is secure and not shared with Codership: it is confined to your installation of Galera Manager.
 Even if you already have a copy of the ID and the password, you may want create another key for use only by Galera Manager.
 You would do this on AWS’s site.
 To get to this page, log into the EC2 console.
 Then click where the name for your account is show.
 A pull-down menu will appear, as you see in the screenshot below:

 Click where it says, My Security Credentials.
 This will take you to the Identity and Access Management (IAM) page.
 Look in the main panel for the choice labeled, Access Keys and click on it to expand that sub-section.
 Your screen will look something like the screenshot below: